astroNmoh/astroNmoh/ReadMe.md

-# Hi Coders! 👋
+# Hi Fellow! 👋

 ## About Me
-I'm a passionate developer who loves working on games, but also do tools, design levels, narrative, an all rounded!
+A passionate developer who loves working on games, but also does tools, designs levels, narrative... an all rounded!
-I enjoy solving problems, learning new technologies, and collaborating with others.
+I enjoy challenging myself while learning new technologies.
+Collaborating with others, always.

 ## 🔧 Skills & Tech Stack
 - **Languages:** C#, HLSL, ShaderLab, CG, C++, JS, Three.Js, Typescript